-What types of programs and materials does the Library have for kids?
+What types of programs and materials does the Library have for kids this summer?

 Storytimes are for everyone!